 The Impact That Obamacare Had

-Six years ago, pre-existing conditions began to be covered on Exchange policies, and medical questions were no longer asked.
+Seven years ago, pre-existing conditions began to be covered on Exchange policies, and medical questions were no longer asked.
 Unless the law is overturned (we don't believe it will be), the new underwriting guidelines will remain.
 The makeup of Congress often determines the direction of future healthcare legislation.
 However, we believe there will be tweaks and changes, but not the elimination of Obamacare.
 States may begin to have more control over the availability and customization of policies as new options are introduced.

 This doesn’t mean that you must pay excessive rates if you smoke or aren’t in the best of health, since you can no longer be declined because of pre-existing conditions.
 But for short-term plans, if you alter your diet and change other factors, an insurer will consider your rating classification and perhaps reduce your premium.